graphopedia-xyz/graphopedia/bar-chart/index.md

     author: The Economist
     link: https://www.economist.com/graphic-detail/2018/10/18/the-space-race-is-dominated-by-new-contenders

+synonyms:
+  - column chart
+  - bar graph

 ---

-A bar chart displays the relationship of a category to a number in the form of a rectangle bar.
+displays the relationship of a category to a number in the form of a rectangle bar.
 The bar height along the Y axis or its length along the X axis represents a number.
 Each bar represents a single number.
 For this reason, bar charts can be used to compare discrete numbers but not continuously changing numbers.[^harris]

 <!--more-->

 The bar chart was first introduced by William Playfair.
 It has become the default choice of chart.
 The New Work Times graphics Editor Amanda Cox says, "There’s a strand of the data viz world that argues that everything could be a bar chart.
 That’s possibly true but also possibly a world without joy."[^beniato]
 ## Purpose
 Often, bar charts are used to compare the change of a value over time.
 The basic application os the representation of change in numbers across categories.
 This is a very broad application which explains the popularity of a bar chart.